InAs-Al Hybrid Devices Passing the Topological Gap Protocol: Topological gap protocol

 We want to vary the cutter gate voltages so that the local electrostatic environments at the two junctions change by enough to change the energy of bound states that are accidentally at zero energy for one cutter gate configuration.
 But since the cutter gate voltage change required to open or close a junction varies significantly from one junction to another as a result of disorder, we cannot simply choose the same sequence of $\Vrc$, $\Vlc$ values for each device.
 Instead, we use the above-gap conductance $\Gag$ at $B=0$ and a bias voltage of \SI{500}{\micro\volt} as a measure of the junction transparencies.
 In each device, we find sequences of cutter gate voltages $\Vrc$, $\Vlc$ for which $\Gag$ at both junctions take values between $\approx 0.1 e^2/h$ and $\approx e^2/h$.
 They are slightly different in each device, but they always cover a substantial fraction of this range.
 When we say, as a shorthand, that we are varying the junction transparencies, we mean that we vary $\Vrc$, $\Vlc$ in this manner.

 In the tunneling regime (i.e.~for $\Gag < e^2/h$), the current paths contributing to $\GRR$, $\GLL$ are illustrated in \Cref{fig:local_nonlocal_conductance}(a).
 In this regime, $\GRR$ and $\GLL$ directly measure the local density of states in the wire at the boundaries between the middle and, respectively, the right and left sections.
-Hence, ZBPs in $\GRR$ and $\GLL$ in the tunneling regime indicate the presence of zero-energy states in the wire with sufficient tunneling matrix elements to the leads, consistent with MZMs but also with trivial zero-energy Andreev bound states.
+ZBPs are determined by the condition that $- d^3 I_\R/dV_\R^3$ exceeds the noise level and similarly for the left junction, i.e. the second derivative of the $dI/dV$ curve is more negative than the noise level.
+ZBPs in $\GRR$ and $\GLL$ in the tunneling regime indicate the presence of zero-energy states in the wire with sufficient tunneling matrix elements to the leads, consistent with MZMs but also with trivial zero-energy Andreev bound states.
 A zero-energy state (either MZM or trivial ABS) at the right junction will be manifested as a ZBP in $\GRR$ and similarly for a zero-energy state at the left junction and a ZBP in $\GLL$.
 Trivial ABS are not generically stable with respect to local perturbations whereas well-separated MZMs are.
 Therefore, the ZBP stability criterion, discussed below, allows one to better identify the region of interest.